MX23RW : Thursday, November 21 09:18:04| >> :120:46152:46152:

 A man who has evolved from a tricky, at times ineffective winger into arguably the greatest goalscorer of all time, Cristiano Ronaldo's combination of quality and longevity is rivalled by very few in the history of the sport.

-Widely regarded as the leading scorer of all time in official matches having staggeringly netted more than 900 goals for club and country, Ronaldo also boasts over 1,200 career appearances and 33 trophies during that time.
+Widely regarded as the leading scorer ever in official matches having staggeringly netted more than 900 goals for club and country, Ronaldo also boasts over 1,200 career appearances and 33 trophies during that time.

 The Portuguese icon has won seven league titles in three different countries, five Champions League crowns and led his country to success at Euro 2016 and the inaugural Nations League.

-Speaking of his international record, Ronaldo also boasts the most goals on the world stage with 128 and the most international appearances of any player in history with 206 - the only male player to ever reach a double-century of caps for his country.
+Speaking of his international record, Ronaldo also boasts the most goals on the world stage with 135 and the most international appearances of any player in history with 217.
+Remarkably, more than 200 of those appearances have come from the start of matches too; no other men's player in history has reached a double-century of appearances, even including substitute outings.

 The Champions League's all-time record appearance-maker, goalscorer and assist-provider, Ronaldo has scored more than 100 goals for each of Manchester United, Real Madrid and Juventus during his career, but it is his time at Madrid which launched him into the debate for the greatest ever.